Let's Go to Prison: Plot

 Nelson angers White Kingdom leader Lynard by ratting him out on a prison shanking, who vows to kill him after being thrown in the hole.
 After Lynard is released, Nelson acquires a syringe containing deadly chemicals to commit suicide; before he can do so, Lynard attacks him in his cell.
 The syringe falls out of Nelson's pocket, Lynard assumes it is narcotics and injects himself, accidentally killing himself, and Nelson earns the respect of and authority over the White Kingdom.

 Nelson reaches his one-year parole hearing relatively unharmed, and as the new leader of the white supremacist gang for "killing" Lynard.
 Nelson, who initially submits to being Barry's partner out of fear, grows to care for him, willingly playing along with the "relationship" to keep him happy.
 Nelson also protects Barry from Lynard's former cronies, who are now loyal to him.

-Frustrated with Nelson's newfound respect, John drugs Nelson and tattoos "white power" onto his forehead along with other Nazi emblems to sabotage his parole hearing.
+Frustrated with Nelson's newfound respect, John drugs Nelson's can of Fresca and tattoos "white power" onto his forehead along with other Nazi emblems to sabotage his parole hearing.
 Nelson's parole is denied and the board recommends he serves the full sentence.
 Enraged, Nelson confronts John, who confesses to framing Nelson, making it clear it was his father who made John the man he was, and they fight.
-Guards intervene and set up a death match between the two prisoners.
+The head guard, Shanahan, and his men intervene and set up a death match between the two prisoners, one where both men are killed regardless of the outcome.
+Several bets are placed in this fight.

+However, John and Nelson decide to finally call truce on their rivalry, and instead secretly come up with a way for them both to escape out of prison, using the prison brawl and fight as a distraction.
 When the fight comes, John and Nelson inject each other with a coma-inducing drug.
 The guards and prisoners believe they are dead and bury them.
-Just before the death match, Nelson had legally adopted Barry, who has been paroled, so he retakes control of the Biederman Foundation.
+Just before the death match, Nelson had legally chosen Barry as his common law partner, who has been paroled, so he retakes control of the Biederman Foundation.
 Barry uses the Biederman Foundation's funds to bribe the mortician to skip the autopsy and later digs up John and Nelson after the "funeral".
-John, Nelson and Barry begin a new chapter of life, starting a winery (the product is "toilet wine").
+John, Nelson, and Barry begin a new chapter on life, by starting a winery company, with all three being both professional and personal friends.